Russian domestic, foreign, and security policy; EU-Russia relations

 Russian energy, economic, and education policy

-Eastern Partnership, especially in the southern Caucasus, Belarus, and Ukraine
+Eastern Partnership, especially in the South Caucasus, Belarus, and Ukraine

 German, Russian, English, Polish